felipepiovezan/felipepiovezan.github.io/src/docs/20200503-git_intro/README.md

-If we delete the branch `feature2`, the commits in red would be lost forever: there is no branch that includes those commits, i.e. there is no way to put your repository in a state containing those commits<sup id="delete_obs">[1](#DELETE_OBS)</sup>.
+If we delete the branch `feature2`, the commits in red would be lost forever: there is no branch that includes those commits, i.e. there is no way to put your repository in a state containing those commits[^1].
 The only way to inspect those commits would be if you memorized their hashes and moved into a detached head state.

 As such, Git will not let you delete that branch unless you force it to.